 Cash Flow Analysis

 This method helps to study the inflow and outflow of cash and bank balances.
-Under this method, we examine the movement of cash, rather than changes in the working capital.
-The study of cash flow tells the purpose – investing, operations, and more – for which the company is using its funds.
+Under the cash flow analysis method, we examine the movement of cash rather than changes in the working capital.
+The study of cash flow tells the purpose: investing, operations, and more, for which the company is using its funds.
 Moreover, it also shows the source of those funds.

 Statement of Changes in Working Capital

-This method helps to study any rise or drop in the working capital.
+Changes in the working capital method help to study any rise or drop in the working capital.
 Working Capital is the difference between the current assets and the current liabilities.
 In other words, current liabilities get deducted from the existing assets to arrive at the value of working capital.
 However, this method fails to give the reason for the differences in the working capital.

 Fund Flow Analysis

 This method also helps to study the sources and uses of the funds for a given period.
-It tells where from the business is getting the funds and where it is spending them.
-Moreover, it also assists in highlighting changes (if any) in a company’s financial structure.
+It tells wherefrom the business is getting the funds and where it is spending them.
+Moreover, fund flow analysis also assists in highlighting changes (if any) in a company’s financial structure.